frutik/gcp-snowplow-collector-image/README.md

 # Usage

 This script will create a base image in Google Cloud.
-You can create an virtual machine or use it in template.
+You can create an virtual machine from this image or use it in a template.

 # Configuration